Human-Phenotype-Ontology/Human-Phenotype-Ontology.github.io/downloads.md

 The annotation files (e.g. phenotype_annotation.tab) from our [Hudson/Jenkins page](http://compbio.charite.de/hudson/job/hpo.annotations/lastStableBuild/).
 The format of the annotation file is explained under [Documentation](/documentation.html).

- - *phenotype_annotation.tab*: contains annotations from the HPO-team (mostly referring to OMIM), Orphanet, and DECIPHER
+ - *phenotype_annotation.tab*: contains manual and semi-automated annotations created by the HPO-team.
+These are annotations of OMIM-, Orphanet-, and DECIPHER-entries
- - *phenotype_annotation_hpoteam.tab*: contains annotations the HPO-team (mostly referring to OMIM)
+ - *phenotype_annotation_hpoteam.tab*: contains annotations made explicitly and manually by the HPO-team (mostly referring to OMIM entries)
  - *negative_phenotype_annotation.tab*: contains negative annotations (i.e. a disease is NOT associated with this HPO-term)

-### Chinese HPO

-A Chinese version of the HPO can be downloaded from the [CHPO Website](http://wiki.chinahpo.org/index.php/%E9%A6%96%E9%A1%B5).

 ### Database